julianpeeters/avrohugger/README.md

 * `avrohugger-core`: Generate source code dynamically at runtime for evaluation at a later step
 * `avrohugger-tools`: Generate source code at the command line with the avrohugger-tools jar.
-* `[sbt-avrohugger](https://github.com/julianpeeters/sbt-avrohugger)`: Generate source code at compile time with a sbt plugin.
+* `sbt-avrohugger`: Generate source code at compile time with an [sbt plugin](https://github.com/julianpeeters/sbt-avrohugger).

+Generates Scala case classes:

-Generates Scala case classes (for use with [Scalavro](https://github.com/GenslerAppsPod/scalavro) and [Salat-Avro](https://github.com/julianpeeters/salat-avro)), or case classes that implement `SpecificRecordBase` (for use with the Avro Specific API - Scalding, Spark, Avro, etc.).
+- Vanilla case classes (for use with [Scalavro](https://github.com/GenslerAppsPod/scalavro), [Salat-Avro](https://github.com/julianpeeters/salat-avro), [gfc-avro](https://github.com/gilt/gfc-avro), etc.)

+- Case classes that implement `SpecificRecordBase` (for use with the Avro Specific API - Scalding, Spark, Avro, etc.).

 Supports generating case classes with arbitrary fields of the following datatypes: